-The IT Office is staffed by Howard Cole, IT Operations Manager and Igor Chodur, IT Technician.
+The IT Office is managed by Howard Cole.
 Our Office is located on K Staircase and is generally open 09.30 - 16.30, Mon-Fri.

 The best way to contact us is to email: firstname.lastname@example.org or simply call in to our office.
 You can also phone us on: 01223 (3)36438 or just 36438 if you are dialling from the University telephone network.
 We will do our best to help with any computer-related problems you have.